Imogene Coca: Television

 Imogene Coca was one of network television's first comics.
 She starred in an early ABC series, Buzzy Wuzzy, which lasted four episodes in 1948.
 She played opposite Sid Caesar on The Admiral Broadway Revue (January to June 1949), and then in the sketch comedy program Your Show of Shows (1950 to 1954), which was immensely popular, winning the Emmy for Outstanding Variety Series in 1952 and 1953.
 The 90-minute show was aired live on NBC every Saturday night in prime time.
-She won the second-ever Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series in 1951 and was nominated for four other Emmys for her work in the show.
+In addition to performing with Caesar on this program, she frequently starred in parodies of classic ballets opposite dancer and choreographer James Starbuck.
+She won the second-ever Primetime Emmy Award for Best Actress in 1952 (before genre-specific acting categories were created) and was nominated for four other Emmys for her work in the show.
 She won a 1953 Peabody Award for excellence in broadcasting.
 The Caesar-Coca partnership might have continued, but the network tried to generate more revenue by spinning off Coca into her own series.
 The Imogene Coca Show ran for one year (1954 to 1955).

 In the 1963–64 TV season, Coca portrayed a comic temporary helper in the NBC sitcom Grindl.
 It competed with the second half of The Ed Sullivan Show and lasted only one season.
 Coca later starred as a cavewoman with Joe E. Ross in the 1966–67 time-travel satire sitcom It's About Time.

-She continued to appear on comedy and variety series throughout the 1950s, 1960s, 1970s and 1980s including several appearances each on The Carol Burnett Show, The George Gobel Show, The Hollywood Palace and Ed Sullivan's Toast of the Town and Bob Hope specials.
-She appeared on other shows and specials by Dean Martin, Jackie Gleason, Jerry Lewis, Dick Clark, Danny Kaye and Andy Williams.
+She continued to appear on comedy and variety series from the 1950s through the 1980s, including several appearances each on The Carol Burnett Show, The George Gobel Show, The Hollywood Palace, Ed Sullivan's Toast of the Town, and Bob Hope specials.
+She appeared on other shows and specials by Dean Martin, Jackie Gleason, Jerry Lewis, Dick Clark, Danny Kaye, and Andy Williams.
 The Sid Caesar, Imogene Coca, Carl Reiner, and Howard Morris Special won a 1967 Emmy for Outstanding Variety Special.

-She made memorable guest appearances on sitcoms including two appearances on Bewitched, The Brady Bunch and Mama's Family.
+She made memorable guest appearances on sitcoms, including appearances on Bewitched, The Brady Bunch, and Mama's Family.
 She appeared with Milton Berle and Your Show of Shows co-star Howard Morris in "Curtain Call", a 1983 episode of Fantasy Island.

 Coca appeared in a number of literary adaptations for children.
-In 1960 she was Miss Clavel in Sol Saks' adaptation of Ludwig Bemelmans' Madeline for Shirley Temple's Storybook.
+In 1960, she was Miss Clavel in Sol Saks' adaptation of Ludwig Bemelmans' Madeline for Shirley Temple's Storybook.
 In 1972, she voiced the character of Princess Jane Klockenlocher in The Enchanted World of Danny Kaye, a Rankin/Bass version of Hans Christian Andersen's The Emperor's New Clothes.
 In 1978, she appeared in A Special Sesame Street Christmas.
 In 1985, she played The Cook in Alice in Wonderland, an all-star TV miniseries adaptation of the book by Lewis Carroll.
 Among her final roles was voicing characters in Garfield and Friends.